memph1024/swapdex-documentation/docs/what-to-try/validator-docker.md

 # <b>BECOME A VALIDATOR</b>
 ---

-The following guide will teach you how to set up a Kusari Validator.
+The following guide will teach you how to set up a Testnet Validator.
 The process of becoming a validator requires two steps.

 - The first step is to set up a network node.
 - The second step is to assign your node to your account and apply for validator candidacy.